LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - `sample`: Sample random values as emission rates from the list provided
 - `dist`: Generate random values to use as emissions based on the distribution shape and scale provided

-**Notes on acquisition:** User defined.
-In the future, the ``fit`` functionality will be reimplemented to enable fitting of sample data to the most appropriate statistical curve.

 #### Distribution Type